JonFreer/WMCycleData/README.md

 The infrastructure should now be running at `cyclecounter.localhost`, make sure that this resolves to `127.0.0.1`!

+### Loading in data

+Sample data can be loaded in without a vivacity api key.
+This can be done by navigating to `cyclecounter.localhost/api/docs`, authorizing with the api key set in the .env (EXTERNAL_API_TOKEN) and the using the /load_dummy_counters and /load_dummy_counts requests.

 ### Utility Scripts

 Autoformat code: